Overcoming the numerical sign problem in the Wigner dynamics via adaptive particle annihilation: Introduction

-Grid-based deterministic Wigner solvers are able to produce highly accurate results owing to their solid mathematical theory and concise guiding principle \cite{XiongZhangShao2022,FurtmaierSucciMendoza2015,VandePutSoreeMagnus2017}, but both the computational cost and memory storage become extremely demanding when the dimensionality D $\ge$ 6 due to their unfavorable scaling.
-Alternatively, one can recourse to particle-based stochastic methods, including particle affinity method \cite{bk:QuerliozDollfus2010}, signed-particle Wigner Monte Carlo \cite{KosinaNedjalkovSelberherr2003,KosinaSverdlovGrasser2006,bk:NedjalkovQuerliozDollfusKosina2011,SellierNedjalkovDimov2014}, random cloud model \cite{Wagner2016,MuscatoWagner2016} and Wigner branching random walk (WBRW) \cite{ShaoSellier2015,ShaoXiong2019,ShaoXiong2020}, for their theoretical convergence of $N_0^{-1/2}$ with $N_0$ being the initial effective particle number (sample size), regardless of D. However, even the state-of-the-art stochastic algorithms are still restricted in 4-D phase space \cite{ShaoXiong2019,BenamBallicchiaWeinbubSelberherrNedjalkov2021} and few results have been reported for 6-D problems.
-The formidable obstacle there turns out to be the notorious numerical sign problem \cite{SchmidtMoehring1993,NedjalkovKosinaSelberherr2003,ShaoXiong2020}, say, the exponential growth of both particle number and stochastic variance due to the increments of negative weights, which is generally believed to be NP-hard \cite{TroyerWiese2005,IazziSoluyanovTroyer2016}.
+Grid-based deterministic Wigner solvers are able to produce highly accurate results owing to their solid mathematical theory and concise guiding principle \cite{XiongZhangShao2022,FurtmaierSucciMendoza2015,VandePutSoreeMagnus2017}, but both the computational cost and {\cp data} storage become extremely demanding when the dimensionality D $\ge$ 6 due to their unfavorable scaling.
+Alternatively, one can recourse to particle-based stochastic methods including particle affinity method \cite{bk:QuerliozDollfus2010}, signed-particle Wigner Monte Carlo \cite{KosinaNedjalkovSelberherr2003,KosinaSverdlovGrasser2006,bk:NedjalkovQuerliozDollfusKosina2011,SellierNedjalkovDimov2014,ShaoSellier2015}, random cloud model \cite{Wagner2016,MuscatoWagner2016} and Wigner branching random walk (WBRW) \cite{ShaoXiong2019,ShaoXiong2020}, {\cp in virtue of their convergence rate $N_0^{-1/2}$, where $N_0$ is the effective particle number (sample size), regardless of D}.
+However, even the state-of-the-art stochastic algorithms are still restricted in 4-D phase space \cite{BenamBallicchiaWeinbubSelberherrNedjalkov2021,ShaoXiong2019} and few results have been reported for 6-D problems.
+The formidable obstacle there turns out to be the notorious numerical sign problem \cite{SchmidtMoehring1993,NedjalkovKosinaSelberherr2003,ShaoXiong2020}, say, the exponential growth of both particle number and stochastic variance {\cp induced by increments of negative weights}, which is generally believed to be NP-hard \cite{TroyerWiese2005,IazziSoluyanovTroyer2016}.
 This work follows the latter.
-Specifically, we propose an adaptive particle annihilation within the framework of WBRW, termed Sequential-clustering Particle Annihilation via Discrepancy Estimation (SPADE) \cite{ShaoXiong2020_arXiv}, to overcome the sign problem.
+Specifically, we propose an adaptive particle annihilation within the framework of WBRW, termed Sequential-clustering Particle Annihilation via Discrepancy Estimation (SPADE), to overcome the sign problem.